 Figure 10 suggests how this city diagnosis process can be structured, including the identification of global city trends described in the previous section.
-Among the tasks carried out in the WP2 in Task 2.1 the development of the context framework has been developed for each partner city.
-These City context analysis were structured in 3 parts:
+Among the co-development actions carried out in the whole City Vision procedure the development of the context framework has been developed for each partner city.
+These City context analyses were structured in 3 parts:

-- A survey was launched and answered by the cities in order to know their expectations; then - City plans and other relevant documents were identified and an extensive analysis of the most interesting ones have been carried out; and finally - Conclusions were drawn for each city, relating its context to the methodology developed throughout the WP2 (Cities4ZERO) in order to know how to adapt it to the specific circumstances of each city.
+- A survey was launched and answered by the cities in order to know their expectations; then - City plans and other relevant documents were identified, and an extensive analysis of the most interesting ones have been carried out; and finally - Conclusions were drawn for each city, relating its context to the methodology developed throughout the WP2 City Vision (Cities4ZERO) in order to know how to adapt it to the specific circumstances of each city.

 Figure 10.
 Method to analyse the city context.
-Source: ATELIER D2.1
+Source: ATELIER D2.1.
+Planning framework: report on each city's context.